awesome-workshop/collaborative-work-gitlab/episodes/06-keeping-track-issues.md

 Follow **Plan -> Issue boards**.

-To add lists, you will first have to define the corresponding labels from **Plan -> Issues**.
+To add lists, you will first have to define the corresponding labels in **Plan -> Issues**.